eclipse-sumo/sumo/docs/web/docs/Networks/Elevation.md

   - from a greyscale height-map using [NETCONVERT](../NETCONVERT.md) option **--heightmap.geotiff**.
   - from [*edg.xml files*](../Networks/PlainXML.md#edge_descriptions) as part of the shape specification

+- by shifting geometry points and junctions along the z-axis in [NETEDIT move mode](../NETEDIT.md#changing_elevation).

 # Related Topics